Suicide by poisoning

-Suicide by poisoning is when a person deliberately poisons themselves to commit suicide.

 Self-poisoning is one of the most frequent methods of suicide.
-In the United States, about 20% of suicides involve poisoning as a primary method, and nearly 70% of those who die by suicide ingest a substance before death.
-Self-poisoning suicides have increased in the U.S. since the 1990s, which coincides with the growing number of opioid prescriptions issued since then.

 Deliberate self-poisoning is one of the main methods of attempted suicide.
 Due to its non-violent nature, it is common to survive self-poisoning.

+For example, in the United States, about 20% of suicides involve poisoning as a primary method, and nearly 70% of those who die by suicide ingest a substance before death.
+Self-poisoning suicides have increased in the U.S. since the 1990s, which coincides with the growing number of opioid prescriptions issued since then.

 Substances

 In Asian countries and rural regions, most cases of suicide by poisoning involve pesticides, while in Western countries, suicides through self-poisoning are most often associated with the use of illicit or prescription drugs.